 At SIDRA, WOQOD's convenient store arm, all plastic carrier bags are manufactured using biodegradable inputs.
-The plastic bags are Oxo-biodegradable and begin to degrade once exposed to oxygen in the open such volatile material is handled safely and with care, buyers must be accredited by the Port Authority in addition to the Environmental Protection Agency.
+The plastic bags are Oxo-biodegradable and begin to degrade once exposed to oxygen in the open environment.
+This a critical step in addressing the issue of micro plastic contamination in the environment and ecosystem.